 For natural reasons, grass-fed butter-made grass-fed clarified butter or ghee contains a better nutritional profile than ghee prepared from regular butter.
 As a raw ingredient, if we compare grass-fed butter vs regular butter, grass-fed butter is a safer choice.

 Grass-fed cows are not treated with antibiotics, growth hormone-based medicines, or steroids.
-New Zealand made grass-fed ghee is a Non-GMO product, no matter it is officially certified or not.
+New Zealand-made grass-fed ghee is a non-GMO product, whether officially certified or not.

-Also, the colour, texture, and aroma of grass-fed butter are always superior to regular butter; consumer choice is mostly to go for grass-fed butter for the better scale of health benefits if the available choice is grass-fed butter vs regular butter.
+Also, grass-fed butter’s color, texture, and aroma are always superior to regular butter; consumer choice is mainly to go for grass-fed butter for the better scale of health benefits if the available choice is grass-fed butter vs regular butter.

-However, regular butter preparation is not that organized and quality assured, as impacts produced in ghee using regular butter.
-Mnaufactureres therefore opt for grass fed butter if they has to choose from grass fed butter vs regular butter.
+However, regular butter preparation is not organized, and quality assured, as impacts are produced in ghee using regular butter.
+Manufacturers, therefore, opt for grass-fed butter if they choose from grass-fed butter vs regular butter.

-Consumers may wonder how grass-fed butter is related to clarified butter, and for grass-fed butter vs regular butter, which one is a better butter.
-Grass fed butter offers grass-fed goodness which makes is a better option than regular butter.
+Consumers may wonder how grass-fed butter is related to clarified butter, and for grass-fed butter vs regular butter, which one is better.
+Grass-fed butter offers grass-fed goodness, which makes it a better option than regular butter.

 Both grass-fed clarified butter and grass-fed butter are dairy cooking oils, holding almost the same nutrients.

 Although grass-fed clarified butter is cooked by boiling grass-fed butter, there is some marked difference between these two dairy products.